 Happy Sunday!
 I’m sure that the week’s are coming around more quickly at the moment, or is it just me?
 Butternut squash soup with avocado on toast has been my obsession for lunch choices for the majority of this week.
 I’m not sure about where you are but there has been some stormy weather in these parts and the sky has been grey for most of this week.
 With a chill in the air and the central heating on this has been the perfect healthy comfort food.

-Yesterday I made my Date and Cashew Smoothie for breakfast and it was the perfect start to my weekend.
+Yesterday I made my for breakfast and it was the perfect start to my weekend.
 If you haven’t tried it already then do check out the recipe!
 Smoothie weather hasn’t gone just yet and this with a touch of cinnamon gives it a more autumnal vibe.

 Don’t you just think that figs look so pretty?
 I’ve enjoyed mine with lots of full-fat Greek yoghurt, honey and mixed nuts for breakfast or a smaller version for a quick snack.